Back to top

 Education

-We enhance financial capability by investing in tools, platforms, and community-based initiatives.
+We enhance financial capability by investing in tools, platforms, and locally-centered initiatives.

 Research

-We expand diversity and inclusion among financial capability researchers and the topics leading the research agenda.
+We expand financial capability researchers and the topics leading the research agenda.